Tuition & fees

 Graduate Service Assistantship: Graduate Service Assistantships are available for work in several units on campus, including the Division of Student Affairs, Computer Center, and Athletic Department.
 Graduate students are employed half-time, or some other fraction of full-time, for work in a particular service unit related to their area of academic interest.
 Stipends vary with the time devoted to service work but usually are comparable to the stipends of graduate teaching assistants.
 Tuition and non-resident fees will be waived for these assistantships.
 Academic load requirements are the same as for teaching assistants.

 GSA positions include a monthly stipend, personal health insurance and the tuition is waived by the University.
 Students are responsible for all other fees.

 You may be also eligible for Cultural Diversity Tuition Waivers available to new graduate students who belong to historically under-represented groups, including African American, American Indian, Asian American, or Hispanic American.
 Economically disadvantaged students are also eligible to apply for these waivers.
-For more information please see the Graduate School's Graduate Awards and Appointments page.
+For more information please see the Graduate School's Financial Assistance page.

 *Additional funding opportunities exist throughout the university as students with your skills are always in demand.
 In fact, only a few of the department's graduate students do not have positions on campus.